 Every type of candy is bad for your teeth.
 Sour candy contains a mix of different acids that are all harmful if eaten in excess.
 You shouldn’t be eating too many sweets because of the high sugar content, but you also have acidity to look out for.
 Try substituting sour candy for chocolate when you are in the mood for a treat.
 It is easier to brush chocolate off of your teeth!

 Protect Your Teeth and Gums with the Right Diet

 You don’t have to stop eating your favorite foods or drinking your favorite drinks.
 Just make sure to consume everything in moderation and invest in a good dental hygiene routine every day.
 Don’t wait too long to brush your teeth after eating something that is rich in sugar or high in acid.
 Doing so can result in tartar and infection throughout the teeth and gums.

 It’s time to take care of your teeth the right way.
-Visit us at Alta Dental Care and learn more about the benefits of professional periodontal care in Upland when you speak to our friendly experts today!
+Visit us at My Dentist Upland and learn more about the benefits of professional periodontal care in Upland when you speak to our friendly experts today!